 Authy lets users sync 2FA across multiple devices, so every login experience is secure.
 Features like TouchID and Encrypted Backups add even more peace of mind for users and prevent lockouts, even if they lose a device.

 What is Google Authenticator?

 Google Authenticator is one of the most popular free 2FA apps.
 Like Authy, Google Authenticator lets users generate timed six-digit or eight-digit codes on an iPhone, Android, or Blackberry to strengthen login security.
-This 2FA option also uses QR codes to create a token for each website you want additional security for.
+This 2FA option also uses QR codes to create a token for each website where you want additional security.